 All applicants to the Medical Center must observe for a minimum of 16 hours in at least two occupational therapy clinical departments.
 However, most of those who are accepted will have a GPA of above 3.00.
 One class is admitted each summer.
 Applications must be submitted by the preceding January 15.
 Further information from the University Medical Center may be obtained by phoning (601) 984-6350.

 Yes.
-At the end of a Occupational Therapy program you will need to pass a national exam in order to be a licensed Occupational Therapist.
+At the end of an occupational therapy program you will need to pass a national exam in order to be a licensed occupational therapist.

-The following link outlines the OT program at University of Mississippi Medical Center: http://shrp.umc.edu/programs/ot.html.
+The following link outlines the occupational therapy program at the University of Mississippi Medical Center: http://shrp.umc.edu/programs/ot.html.

 According to the Bureau of Labor Statistics, the median pay of occupational therapists was $75,400 in 2012.

 Mississippi College's physical address is 200 S. Capitol Street, Clinton, MS 39056.